 Popular nut, primarily grown in California.
 One of the first blooming fruit or nut trees and therefore susceptible to late frosts.
 Heavy yielding trees that grow best on well-drained, fertile soil.
 Low water requirement.
 Susceptible to brown rot, shot hole fungus, and navel orange worm.
 Almonds store extremely well.
 The trees are 1 year old and can be expected to fruit in their 4th year.
-Semi-dwarf tree on Marianna 26-24 rootstock, grows to 15'-20' without pruning.
-Marianna 24-26 has a shallow root system, much more tolerant of wet soils than Lovell or Nemaguard.
-Resistant to oak-root fungus, root-knot nematodes.
+Semi-dwarf tree on Viking rootstock, grows to 15'-20' without pruning.
+Viking is a vigorous, precocious tree, with nematode resistance similar to Nemaguard, productive, increases fruit size, shows tolerance of wet soil conditions.

 Check out our Fruit Tree Harvest Chart to plan for successive harvests.

 Ship up to 6 Potted Trees for Only $13.99!* *Shipping offer only available to the lower 48 states.
 Offer applies only to the following potted varieties: Almond, Fig, Pomegranate, Olive trees, Kiwi Vines and Goji.
 Ships via FedEx Home/Ground.
 Cannot ship to P.O. boxes.

 Cannot ship to the following states: AK, HI, PR, VI, GU.

 Cannot ship via USPS.
 Cannot ship via SmartPost.
 Up to 6 potted trees may be combined in a single package, but cannot be combined with other items.

 Dimensions: 48.25"L x 4.25"W x 4.25"H

 Limited Guarantee for Dormant Trees & Plants (When Planted in the Ground by April 1st)